kwalczak80/Speedy-cars/README.md

 On this page, additional images of the car will be available to view below the main picture as thumbnails.
 Once clicked on the thumbnail, it will enlarge and the user will be able to scroll through all available images.
 The user can use the keyboard left or right keys or arrow keys presented on the screen to scroll through all available images.
+The images presentation can be closed by clicking on the **X** button(upper right-hand corner) or outside the presentation area.

 ![Thumbinails example 1](docs/images/existing-features/thumbinails/thumbinails-example-1.JPG)